Articles > Information Technology > How to become an IT manager

 Reviewed by Kathryn Uhles, MIS, MSP, Dean, College of Business and IT

-To keep computer systems, software and hardware safe, many organizations employ an information technology manager — a professional who helps protect a company’s entire technology infrastructure.
-From cloud systems to servers and email access to computer upgrades, an IT manager makes decisions in the best interest of a company’s employees and the technology they use.
+To keep computer systems, software and hardware safe, many organizations employ a professional who helps protect a company’s entire technology infrastructure.
+From cloud systems to servers and email access to computer upgrades, an information technology manager makes decisions in the best interest of a company’s employees and the technology they use.

 Today, companies across many different markets benefit from the presence of an IT manager.
-IT managers at retail and manufacturing companies, for example, are kept busy managing cloud systems and point-of-sale system access across all employees.
-IT managers employed at technology companies might even be involved in the creation of new information tech solutions, for use internally or for an existing customer base.
+These managers at retail and manufacturing companies, for example, are kept busy managing cloud systems and point-of-sale system access across all employees.
+Managers of an IT department at technology companies might even be involved in the creation of new information tech solutions, for use internally or for an existing customer base.

 Even in industries like agriculture, which is sometimes misperceived as less dependent on technology, IT managers can help protect databases and the farmers who depend on them to track orders and crops, manage invoices and communicate with staff.

-Companies hire an IT manager to lead all projects in an information technology department.
-Once hired, you’ll help develop and implement IT strategies that help keep a company’s data, technology and employees safe from cybersecurity threats.
+Companies hire information technology managers to lead all projects in an IT department.
+They develop and implement IT strategies that help keep a company’s data, technology and employees safe from cybersecurity threats.

-Depending on the industry you’re working in, you’ll perform a wide range of tasks.
-Your tasks might include the following:
+Depending on the industry, managers of IT perform a wide range of tasks such as:

-In larger organizations, IT managers oversee one or more IT employees.
+In larger organizations, these managers oversee one or more IT employees.
 These individuals might include IT coordinators, systems analysts and network administrators.
-Depending on the size of your company, you could also work alongside other IT managers.
+Depending on the size of a company, they could also work alongside other IT managers.
+In smaller companies, IT managers might be responsible for creating and fulfilling IT strategies themselves.

-As an IT manager, you’ll collaborate with other departments regularly.
-For example, you might assist the sales department in troubleshooting email access issues.
-You might support the marketing or communications department to protect any data transfer between your company and its clients.
+IT managers collaborate with other departments regularly.
+For example, they might assist the sales department in troubleshooting email access issues.
+They might support the marketing or communications department to protect any data transfer between the company and its clients.

-Many IT managers work closely with their HR department, providing new software, hardware or other technology new employees need.
+Many information technology managers work closely with their HR departments, providing new software, hardware or other technology new employees need.
 In certain cases, the IT department also partners with HR to lead seminars that teach a company’s workers how to protect their data.

 How to become an IT manager